 The reason why your body burns fat in the absence of glucose is to provide energy for your cells but also to produce ketones, mostly to fuel your brain.
 Ketones are water-soluble molecules that replace glucose when carb intake is low.
 You can read more about them here.

 The main benefit of this diet is weight loss.
 Other keto benefits include the following:

 Researchers originally designed the keto diet to treat epilepsy in children.
 The idea came to be somewhere in the 1920s.
 Back then, studies found that a diet high in fat and low in carbs causes elevated ketones and that a ketone-fueled brain had fewer seizures .

 Over the next few decades, researchers discovered that keto diets provide benefits beyond epilepsy control .
 These days, wellness enthusiasts across the globe are wholeheartedly embracing the ketogenic diet.
 However, most are using the diet to lose weight and to control diabetes (it is a low-carb diet after all).

-If you want to learn more about the ketogenic diet, you can read our comprehensive overview here.
+If you want to learn more about the ketogenic diet, read our comprehensive overview here.

 There are many different types of intermittent fasting, but the most common three include the following:

 We already mention this one.
 You can skip any meal you want.
-Some people prefer skipping breakfast while others prefer skipping lunch.
-You can also skip dinner for a nighttime fast.
+Some people prefer skipping breakfast, while others prefer skipping lunch.
+You can also skip dinner for a overnight fast.